 - Go to "Provisioning" in the menu and click "Get started"

 - As soon as you click "Get started", set "Provisioning Mode" to "Automatic" to get configuration screen:

 - Tenant URL:

 - Secret Token: The access token created in step 2

 - Click "Test Connection" to ensure the connection is working.

 - At the bottom of the page, switch 'Provisioning Status' to

-- Switch the Scope to "Sync all users and groups".
+- In "Settings" accordion switch "Scope" to "Sync all users and groups".
 If you want more control which Azure AD users are synced to Federated Directory, keep it at "Sync only assigned users and groups".

 That is it.
 Your Azure AD users will now be synced to Federated Directory.
 Keep in mind that it could take Azure AD a couple of minutes (sometimes more than 30 minutes) to actually start provisioning the users to us.
 Look at the bottom of the provisioning page for the status.